jossotriv/Recitation-17-Team-5/README.md

 Edit Line: Jose=0

-Description: Recreated Lab A in Project Board and then did Lab B in same project board.
+Description:Recreated Lab A in Project Board and then did Lab B in same project board.